islamicity24/AmazonCity/Mod  13/Guided Lab/Breaking a Monolithic Node.js Application into Microservices.md

-The page opens with the message Ready to receive requests.
+The page opens with the message _Ready to receive requests_.
 This message is returned by the message board application when no resource path is included in the GET request.

-Troubleshooting tip: If you get a server-related HTTP error code, wait a few moments and then try again.
+**Troubleshooting tip**: If you get a server-related HTTP error code, wait a few moments and then try again.
 It might take a few minutes for the container to register as healthy and begin receiving traffic.

 In the browser address bar, add /api to the end of the URL and press ENTER.
   Containerized monolith API

-  The application should return the message API ready to receive requests.
+  The application should return the message _API ready to receive requests_.

-Test the retrieval of all users in the database.
+114. Test the retrieval of all users in the database.
 In the browser address bar, add /users to the end of the URL and press ENTER.
   Containerized monolith users

   The application returns a JSON object that lists the four users in the database.

-Retrieve the information for the first user in the database.
-In the browser address bar, add /1 to the end of the URL and press Enter.
+115. Retrieve the information for the first user in the database.
+In the browser address bar, add /1 to the end of the URL and press **Enter**.
   Containerized monolith user one

 The application returns a JSON object that contains the information for Marcerline Singer, who is the first user in the database.

-Next, you will retrieve all the threads in the database.
+116. Next, you will _retrieve all the threads in the database_.
 In the browser address bar, change the URI after the load balancer DNS name to /api/threads and press ENTER.
   Containerized monolith threads

   The application returns a JSON object that contains the three threads in the database.

-Finally, retrieve the posts for the second thread in the database.
+117. Finally, retrieve the posts for the second thread in the database.
 In the browser address bar, change the URI after the load balancer DNS name to /api/posts/in-thread/2 and press ENTER.
   Containerized monolith thread 2 posts

 The application returns a JSON object that contains the posted messages for the second thread in the database.
 The messages are bakery-related.

 Optionally, invoke other resource paths that the application can serve.
-When you are finished testing, close the application browser tab.
+When you are finished testing, **close the application browser tab**.

 You have now successfully containerized the monolithic message board application and deployed it to an Amazon ECS environment.